 For frequency drift tests the Micro-generator should be operated with a measurable output at the start frequency and then the frequency changed in a ramp function at 0.95 Hzs-1 to the end frequency.
 On reaching the end frequency it should be maintained for a period of at least 10 s.
 The Micro-generator should not trip during this test.

-A.2.2.7 Active power feed-in at under-frequency
+A.2.2.7 Active Power feed-in at under-frequency

-EN 50438 shall be complied with in respect of active power feed-in at under-frequency.
+The tests detailed in A.1.2.7 shall be undertaken to verify the Active Power feed-in at under-frequency.

 A.2.2.8 Micro-generators which include Electricity Storage